redhat-performance/zathras/ansible_roles/roles/aws_create/README.md

 Role Name
 =========
 Creates the requested AWS image.
-Due to the nature of AWS NICs we uses a bash script to perform the network attachements.
+Due to the nature of AWS NICs we use a bash script to perform the network attachements.

 Note: Support for spot is present, but is currently not used.
-There is currently is an issue with terraform aws spot creation, where we do not get the availability_zone returned to us by terraform.
+There is currently an issue with terraform aws spot creation, where we do not get the availability_zone returned to us by terraform.
 This prevents the creation of storage at the same time we create